-However, if requested by the referring dentist, the endodontist can place a permanent filling (build-up) and place it if necessary.
-From a strictly endodontic perspective, where there are two roots, the maxillary premolars should have a post placed in the buccal canal, if possible.
-The reasoning is that, in the event of treatment failure, it is possible to conservatively remove the palatine canal.
-Care should be taken in the first premolars due to the mesial concavity.
+Endodontists are often asked to place a permanent filling (build-up) and post if necessary.
+In the case of maxillary premolars with two roots, the buccal canal should be posted if possible.
+This is because, in the event of treatment failure, it is possible to conservatively remove the palatine canal.
+However, care should be taken in the first premolars due to the mesial concavity.

 A high percentage of these teeth are endodontically affected due to mesial marginal ridge cracks extending along the mesial side toward the bifurcation.
 Non-passive post placement can exacerbate cracks in this area.Posting the palatal root often means resecting a perfectly good buccal root to gain access to the defective palatal root, in case the placed buccal canal needs surgical access.
 The buccal root is always easier to locate and prepare.
 In that case, the length of the healthy palatal root is preserved.

 A similar rule can be used for mandibular teeth with buccal and lingual canals.Sometimes, teeth lack a large part of their structure due to decay, fracture, loss of a filling, or as a result of creating the access cavity necessary for their root canal work.
 This reduction in size and shape may not provide an adequate basis for the planned final restoration of the tooth (crown abutment or dental bridge).
 A core buildup is placed for the specific purpose of allowing the dentist the opportunity to create the ideal foundation for a new dental crown.As such, a core will not meet many of the criteria that a filling must meet, such as how it comes into contact with neighboring teeth or the teeth that bite it.
 The crown that is placed over the core will meet these criteria, not the core itself.